 For the inspection of this requirement, the inspector(s) should first gain an understanding of whom the licensee uses to perform mock adversary duties during tactical response drills and FOF exercises.
 Some licensees may use personnel from the licensee’s own site to act in the capacity of a mock adversary force; where other licensees may use external personnel from another licensee(s) or local law enforcement tactical response units to mock adversary force duties.
 The licensee (who is being inspected) is responsible to ensure that the mock adversary force used during tactical response drills and FOF exercises is capable of replicating, as closely as possible, the adversary characteristics and capabilities of the DBT as described in 10 CFR 73.1(a)(1) and RG 5.69, “Guidance for the Application of the Radiological Design-Basis-Threat in the Design, Development, and Implementation of a Physical Security Program that meets 10 CFR 73.55 Requirements.”
 To verify that the licensee employs a mock adversary force that is capable of closely replicating the DBT, the inspector(s) should request that the licensee provide its methodology for ensuring that its mock adversary force replicates, as closely as possible, the characteristics and capabilities of the DBT.
 Some methodologies that licensees may use include internal or external training programs that are intended to prepare individuals to act as adversary force members in accordance with 10 CFR 73.1(a)(1).
 Once the licensee’s methodology is understood, the inspector(s) should then compare the methodology with the adversary characteristics described in 10 CFR 73.1(a)(1) and RG 5.69 for close replication.
 Dependent upon personnel availability, the inspector(s) should interview mock adversary force team members to assist in understanding the level of knowledge that the members possess.

-Verify the licenseeprotective strategy through the conduct of tactical response tabletop demonstrations.
+Verify the licensee has developed, implemented, or is prepared to implement a process to challenge and evaluate the protective strategy through the conduct of tactical response tabletop demonstrations.
 (10 CFR Part 73 App.
-B VIC.3.(l)(3))
+B, Sec.
+VI,C.3.(l)(3))

 Specific Guidance